 - Printable Winter Tree Art Template (Optional)

-As you can see, several different types of art supplies will work to make colorful winter tree art.
-First, make black glue with white glue and black acrylic paint with the easy step-by-step instructions included below.
-Or, use black oil pastel or crayon to draw a winter tree silhouette.
-Next, use your favorite watercolor paints and a paintbrush to finish your winter tree art project.
+As you can see, you can use several types of art supplies to make colorful winter tree art.
+First, decide on the watercolor resist medium you want to use: pastel, crayon, or black glue.
+Learn how to make black glue with white glue and black acrylic paint with the easy step-by-step instructions below.
+Or, use black oil pastels or crayons to draw a winter tree silhouette.
+Then, use your favorite watercolor paints and a paintbrush to finish your winter tree art project.
 Scroll down for the complete DIY details.

 Related: The Best Art Supplies for Kids